newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava.md

     ##     Long Run         Race Recovery Run          Run      Workout
     ##           13            1           40           46           16

 Looks like I've got a lot of "plain" runs and a lot of recovery runs.
-Just goes to show that you don't need to kill yourself out there every time you run to race a marathon!
+Just goes to show that you don't need to kill yourself out there every time you run in order to train to race a marathon!

 Now time to convert my heart rate variables **Avg.HR** and **Max.HR**, as well as my **Calories** and **Elevation.Gain** variables so that they're numerical and I can do math and statistics operations on them.